Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-Considering the inclusion observe that, since both algebras are commutative, the only condition for an element $b$ in $B$ to be a normalizer is that $b^*b$ belong to $A$.
+observe that, since both algebras are commutative, the only condition for an element $b$ in $B$ to be a normalizer is that $b^*b$ belong to $A$.
 In particular, every unitary element of $B$ is a normalizer, and since $B$ is linearly spanned by its unitary elements, the inclusion is evidently regular.